cloud-native-skunkworks/khole/README.md

 - [ ] Add more outputs
 - [ ] Add some more protection/guards to code logic
 - [ ] Add some tests

+If you have an idea but no idea how to implement it, message me on CNCF slack (Alex Jones)